YousseFathalla/jules-action/README.md

 **This action** lets you trigger Jules from any GitHub event: issues, pull requests, schedules, or workflow dispatches.

+Check out our [example workflows](#🚀-example-workflows) for ideas on using Jules workflows to automatically fix bugs, improve performance, and more!

 ## ✨ Quick Start

 ### 1. Get a Jules API Key